mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/bookingComplete_owner.PNG)

 **SMS**

-<blockquote>The booking of your '%car.name%' by %borrower.name% has now completed</blockquote>
+>  The booking of your '%car.name%' by %borrower.name% has now completed

 ### Booking Due to End (Borrower)